admiraltyio/admiralty/docs/quick_start.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides copy-and-paste instructions to try out Admiralty ([open source](../pricing) cluster agent) with or without Admiralty Cloud (available in the [free Developer plan](../pricing) and in the [Enterprise plan](../pricing)).
-We use [kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker) to create Kubernetes clusters, but feel free to use something else—though don't just copy and paste instructions then (especially for cross-cluster authentication without Admiralty Cloud).
+This guide provides copy-and-paste instructions to try out the Admiralty open source cluster agent with or without Admiralty Cloud.
+We use [kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker) to create Kubernetes clusters, but feel free to use something else—though don't just copy and paste instructions then.

 ## Example Use Case